janousy/CPS-DevOps/pipeline/installation.md

 ![](https://github.com/janousy/CPS-DevOps/blob/main/pipeline/resources/webhook.png)<br>

 Since we are running Jenkins locally, we do not need to set valid URL as Payload so you can make use of [ngrok](https://ngrok.com/) to expose a local development server to the Internet with minimal effort and use its URL as payload.
+Also, set your Jenkins URL to resemble the ngrok one with https.
+See image below.

 ![](https://github.com/janousy/CPS-DevOps/blob/main/pipeline/resources/ngroki.png)